Chiv2-Community/unchained-wiki/docs/server-hosting/setup-guide.md

 ## Requirements

 Before starting, ensure you have:
-- A public IP address that you can forward ports to
+- A public IP address that you can forward ports to (if you want to host a public server on the internet)
 - A bare-metal NIC (Network Interface Card) on the host machine
 - Chivalry 2 installed on the host machine